healthchecks/healthchecks/templates/docs/monitoring_cron_jobs.md

   8 6 * * * /home/user/backup.sh
 ```

+The above job runs `/home/user/backup.sh` every day at 6:08.
+The backup
+script is presumably a headless, background process.
+Even if it works
+correctly currently, it can start silently failing in future, without
+anyone noticing.

-You can use SITE_NAME to get a notification whenever the `backup.sh` script does not
+You can set up SITE_NAME to notify you whenever the backup script doesn't
-complete successfully.
-Here is how to set that up.
+run on time and complete successfully.
+Here are the steps to do that.

 1. If you have not already, sign up for a free SITE_NAME account.

 1. In your SITE_NAME account, **add a new check**.

-    Note: in SITE_NAME, a **check** represents a single service you want to
-    monitor.
-For example, a single cron job.
-For each additional cron job you will
-    create another check.
-SITE_NAME pricing plans are structured primarily
-    around how many checks you can have in the account.

 1. Give the check **a meaningful name**.
 Good naming will become
 increasingly important as you add more checks to your account.